rlamana/ventus/README.md

 	var wm = new Ventus.WindowManager();

 ### Creating a new window manager and disable expose on right-click
-Set rightClick on true to disable expose on right click.
+Set exposeOnRightClick on false to disable expose on right click.
-Default is false (right click shows expose).
+Default is true (right click shows expose).

 	var wm = new Ventus.WindowManager({
 		exposeOnRightClick: true